 Herbs are an important element of any biryani.
 The more the better.
 No matter what type of biryani I make, I always add ample amount of coriander (cilantro) and mint leaves.
 If you have access to fresh herbs, you must definitely add them to your biryani.
 You won’t believe the amount of flavor it adds to this chicken tikka biryani.

 We’ll also add a little yogurt as it’ll make the sauce rich and creamy.
 Once the sauce is ready, the prepared chicken tikkas go into the sauce.

 The secret to a good biryani is perfectly cooked fluffy rice.
 I know it sounds too complicated, but trust me, it’s really easy.
 You’ll need to soak rice for about 20 minutes prior to cooking.
 Fry up a bay leaf in some ghee for added flavor, and then quickly sauté the rice until it starts to change color.
 Add a couple of tablespoons of lemon juice, season with salt, cover with water, and then simmer until rice is tender.
+Drain.
 Easy peasy!

 Now to the final step – layering.
 Layer masala, rice and herbs in a large pan.
 Cover and “dum” (cook over very low heat) for few minutes.

 Without a doubt, this chicken tikka biryani is a must try recipe.
 I just can’t wait to make this again.
 Absolutely love it!

 Wondering what can be served with this chicken tikka biryani?
 Then checkout these:

 - 2 tbsp ghee or clarified butter